TheSPSDAO/SPS-Validator/README.md

 - `git clone https://github.com/TheSPSDAO/SPS-Validator.git` : Clone the repository
 - `cd SPS-Validator`  : Change directory to the validator repository
+- _(Note)_            : If you're on Windows, use PowerShell and replace `./run.sh` with `./run.ps1` in all the commands.
+You may need to set your execution policy (`set-executionpolicy remotesigned` from an Administrator instance of powershell).
 - `./run.sh stop`     : Ensure the validator is not currently running.
 - `./run.sh build`    : Build the validator.
 This will deploy the database, run migrations and also download/deploy the snapshot.
 - _(Note)_: If you receive an error like `Got permission denied while trying to connect to the Docker daemon socket`, follow the steps [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).